tzweigle/TechBlog/Readme.md

 Image
 ![Screenshot](F:\CIS 141Metered Connection)

 * Disabling Metered connection allows you to set upload, download bandwidth in regards to your network connection.
-This is mainly importantin regards to LTE imbedded and Mobile hotspots as you will want to control the amount of data spent.
+This is mainly important in regards to LTE imbedded and Mobile hotspots as you will want to control the amount of data spent.

 **6.**Perform a "rollback" of a driver update.
 Note, you will need to access a different USB device if you have been working with a printer.